pablodezutter/becode-quotes-api/node_first_app/README.md

 learning to use .gitignore correctly, adapting folders, commit went wrong (rootfolder - sudo nautilus to delete)

-5. putting  const in file index.js
+5. Putting  const in file index.js

-6. creating server
+6. Creating server

-Foutmelding typeError: require(...)is not a function
+Foutmelding typeError: require(...)is not a function loose the (app) for the moment

+7. Users.json
+getting info in file

+8. userRoutes
+getting info in file